therealbstern/apcupsd/doc/manual/manual.rst

     This event is generated when the ``MINUTES`` value defined in the apcupsd.conf file expires while in a power fail condition.
-The ``MINUTES`` is the remaining runtime as internally calculated by the UPS and monitored by apcuspd.
+The ``MINUTES`` is the remaining runtime as internally calculated by the UPS and monitored by apcupsd.
 After completing this event, apcupsd will immediately initiate a ``doshutdown`` event.

     *Default:* ``wall`` a message